XYZNorthern/pe-utilities/README.md

-# ktp-utilities
+# pt-utilities
-This is the official repository for KTP Utilities.
+This is the official repository for PT Utilities.